marcelofinamorvieira/vercel-lambda-dato-image-optimization/README.md

 2. The webhook handler checks if the upload is an image and if it's larger than 5MB
 3. If it meets the criteria, the handler:
    - Applies appropriate imgix optimization parameters (format, quality, size, etc.)
+   - Replaces the original asset with the optimized version using DatoCMS's API

+## Technical Implementation

+The asset replacement uses DatoCMS's API to:

+1. Create an upload request to get a pre-signed S3 URL
+2. Fetch the optimized image from the imgix URL
+3. Upload the optimized image to S3
+4. Update the original asset's metadata to point to the new file

-   - Creates a new upload in your DatoCMS Media Library with the optimized version
+This approach maintains a single asset in your DatoCMS Media Library while still getting the benefits of optimization.
-   - Optionally deletes the original high-resolution upload (disabled by default)

 ## Setup Instructions